 Congratulations!

-Welcome to University College Dublin and congratulations on being offfered a place to study in Ireland in one of Europe's leading research-intensive universities.
+Welcome to University College Dublin and congratulations on being offered a place to study in Ireland in one of Europe's leading research-intensive universities.
 Upon entering one of our programmes you will begin on a path of intellectual stimulation, acquiring new knowledge and skills enabling you to become a highly-qualified graduate in your chosen discipline.
 In broader terms, you will also find studying in UCD a life-changing experience, where you will be helped to grow both personally and professionally, preparing you for a rewarding career.

 The following information will help you prepare to attend UCD - everything from housing to financial aid to registration and beyond will be covered on this page.
 If you have any questions once you've looked through everything, feel free to contact the representative for your region - find your rep!

 There are a lot of steps you'll need to take to prepare for your first day of classes at UCD!
 The information below will provide direct links to all of the information you need.
-In addition, please download the Accepted Student Timeline which can serve as a checklist for your next steps over the coming months:

 You can also review this information in expanded PDF form in the Offer Pack: